Mark Lewis Jones

 Mark Lewis Jones (born 31 August 1964) is a Welsh actor, whose roles include that of a First Order Captain Moden Canady in Star Wars: The Last Jedi, a police inspector in BBC drama series 55 Degrees North, a whaler in the film Master and Commander: The Far Side of the World, soldier Tecton in Troy and Rob Morgan in the series Stella.
-He is known for being the voice of Letho of Gulet the King Slayer in The Witcher 2 and 3.
+He is known for being the voice of Letho of Gulet in The Witcher 2 and 3.
+He also played King Charles III's Welsh teacher Edward Millward in the Netflix series The Crown.

 Early life

 Mark Lewis Jones was born in Rhosllannerchrugog near Wrexham, Wales.
 He began acting as a teenager with the Clwyd Youth Theatre and trained at the Royal Welsh College of Music & Drama.

 Career

 Jones has acted with the Royal Shakespeare Company, and at Shakespeare's Globe Theatre in London.

 His television roles include appearances in This Life, Holby City, Spooks, Murphy's Law, Waking the Dead and Torchwood.
 Perhaps his most significant role for BBC television was as Detective Inspector Russell Bing in the police drama 55 Degrees North, in which he played an outspoken, opinionated and at times humorous police officer, in a complex and intricately crafted series.

 He also played Detective Sergeant Ray Lloyd in police drama Murder Prevention.
 His two most renowned appearances in Hollywood blockbusters were as Hogg the Whaler in Master and Commander: The Far Side of the World, and Tecton, a soldier in Troy.

 In 2001, he portrayed Uther Pendragon, father of King Arthur and second husband of Igraine, in the American TV miniseries The Mists of Avalon.
 He played Irfon in S4C's Con Passionate, Josi in Sian James' Calon Gaeth, and Bryan Jones in Y Pris.

 In 2009 he was a guest in the BBC Cardiff Singer of the World competition, broadcast on 11 June on BBC Two Wales.

 Jones auditioned for Star Wars: The Force Awakens (2015) but did not get the part.
 However, he was later offered the part of Captain Canady for the sequel, Star Wars: The Last Jedi.
 He appears prominently in the opening sequences and says he played the part with "a posh Welsh accent".